Karen Hassell, PhDDean, School of Pharmacy

 Her research/practice interests include antimicrobial pharmacodynamics and Antimicrobial Stewardship Programs.

-Jessica Louie, PharmD, BCCCPAssistant Professor, Department of Pharmacy Practice
+Jessica Louie, PharmD, BCCCP, APhAssociate Professor, Pharmacy Practice

-Jessica Louie earned her Bachelor of Arts in Biological Sciences with magna cum laude and her Doctor of Pharmacy degrees from the University of Southern California.
+Dr. Louie earned her Doctor of Pharmacy degree and Bachelor of Arts in Biological Sciences from the University of Southern California (USC).
 Dr. Louie completed an ASHP accredited PGY1 Pharmacy Practice Residency and a PGY2 Critical Care Specialty Residency at University of Utah Hospitals and Clinics.
 During her residencies, she obtained a post-doctorate teaching certificate.
-She is a Board Certified Critical Care Pharmacist (BCCCP) in addition to certification in advanced cardiovascular life support (ACLS) and pediatric advanced life support (PALS).
+She is a Board-Certified Critical Care Pharmacist (BCCCP) and Advanced Practice Pharmacist (APh).
 Dr. Louie has taught students both in the didactic and clinical settings, and provided patient care along with fellow residents and practitioners in an interprofessional team setting.